MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 1. Select **Select**.
 1. Connect by using the administrator account (**CORP.CONTOSO.COM\domainadmin**) and password (**Contoso!0000**).
 1. In **Select a domain from the forest**, choose your domain and then select **OK**.
-1. In **Domain Controller Options**, use the default values and set a DSRM password.
+1. In **Domain Controller Options**, use the default values and set a Directory Services Restore Mode (DSRM) password.

     >[!NOTE]
     >The **DNS Options** page might warn you that a delegation for this DNS server can't be created.
 You can ignore this warning in non-production environments.